jbspot/Palera1n-Jailbreak/README.md

 #### How to install Palera1n Virtual Jailbreak

-<b>Step 01</b> – First you need to install Xookz & following a very simple process.
+<b>Step 01</b> – First you need to <a href="https://xookz.com/github/install/palerain-virtual/">install Xookz</a> & following a very simple process.

-<b>Step 02</b> – Launch zJailbreak from your iPhone or iPad, download Palera1n Virtual Terminal Jailbreak from jailbreak category.
+<b>Step 02</b> – Launch Xookz from your iPhone or iPad, download Palera1n Virtual Terminal Jailbreak from jailbreak category.

+<b>Step 03</b> – When complete the installation process it will add both terminal & Palera1n IPSW File to your iOS device homescreen.

+<b>Step 04</b> – Open the terminal and Activate the terminal and wait for the device to be detected.

+<b>Step 05</b> – Copy the device IPSW key from the IPSW file available on homescreen.

+Step 06 – Paste it on the terminal > Done.
+Once you get the correct key, you will get the “Key Matched!” pop up and the jailbreak process will continue.
+Wait for the jailbreak procedure to be finished.
+It will provide a palera1n download button.

+<b>Step 07</b> – Go ahead with the installation process.
+Now you will see the Palerain loader app on your device home screen instead of terminal.

+<b>Step 08</b> – Open the Palera1n loader, tap the Install button, it will start the bootstrap process and Sileo registering process.
+Finally you will see the Sileo Install button.

+<b>Step 09</b> – Once complete Sileo installation process, there will be a Sileo on your device homescreen.
+Enjoy the Tweak installation through Sileo.

  <hr>